JuliaReach/JuliaReachDevDocs/docs/src/guidelines.md

 ## Source-code guidelines

 - Use 4 space characters for indentation.
-If you use the tab character, it should appear as 4-spaces-wide.

 - In error messages, make the first word lowercase and do not add a period in the end.